bihealth/sodar-server/docs_dev/source/development.rst

 For detailed information, see
-`SODAR Core documentation <https://sodar-core.readthedocs.io/en/latest/>`_. docs.
+`SODAR Core documentation <https://sodar-core.readthedocs.io/en/latest/>`_.

 - Apps can freely import and use stuff from the ``projectroles`` app
-- Apps should not import code directly from other apps, **except** for the
+- Apps should not import code directly from other SODAR Core apps
-  following:
-    - ``landingzones`` can use ``samplesheets`` models
-    - ``samplesheets.configapps.*`` can import things from ``samplesheets``
-- For everything else, please use plugins to avoid hardcoded imports
+    * Please use plugins to avoid hardcoded imports
-    - See existing plugins for examples on what you need to implement and how
+    * See existing plugins for examples on what you need to implement and how
+- Importing code between SODAR apps is OK when it is deemed to be a sensible approach
+    * E.g. the ``landingzones`` app wouldn't exist without ``samplesheets``, thus hardcoded imports are acceptable.

 Plugin Types